stoprocent/node-itunesconnect/README.md

  There are 2 different report types, `ranked` and `timed`.

- Ranked report is sorted by number of downloads and it can be filtered and grouped by one of the [types](#constants).
+ Ranked report is sorted by number of downloads and it can be filtered and grouped by one of the [constants](#constants).
 Ranked report result contains just a number of sales and/or proceeds regardless of time frame.
 Ranked  is also ignoring `interval` option.
 Good use case for ranked report is to get summary of sales and/or proceeds in some time period.
 You can also use `filters` and `group` to make your query more advanced.

  Timed report result is a little bit more detailed.
 It's not sorted by number of sales or proceeds.
 It's embedding objects with number of sales grouped by `interval` option.
 You should understand it more looking at the examples below.